OSGP/Documentation/chapter4/README.md

 # CHAPTER 4.
 Open Source and Community

-Non-technical knowledge for developers.
+We invite anyone to participate in the development of OSGP.
+There are multiple ways to support the project.

+- submit issues about bugs or requested features
+- solve issues
+- develop new features
+- write or improve the documentation

+This chapter contains all the non-technical knowledge for developers to start contributing.

-## 4.1 Foundation
+## 4.1 Submitting code

-//TODO
+To submit changes to the OSGP branch:
+1. Create a fork of the OSGP repo you will be working in
+2. Make and commit your changes to your fork
+3. Create a pull request to merge the changes into the right branch (see 4.2.1 for the branching strategy) If the changes fixes a bug, mention the issue number in the commit message or pull request message (example: fixes 101, solved 87).
+If no ticket exists, create one beforehand.
+Afterwards, please update the relevant documentation in this GitBook.

-## 4.2 Open Source Branching Strategy
+### 4.1.1 Open Source Branching Strategy

+The OSGP's main branch is master.
+All major releases are tagged in this branch.
+Development is done in the development and feature branches.
 We use the GitFlow branching strategy.
 Find more information on this strategy here: [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/)

 The GitFlow work flow is someone complicated, but it has the advantage that it gives a clear overview of all previous releases and current development and thus helps to collaborate more efficiently.
 Please follow this strategy in your commits.

+### 4.1.2 Guidelines

+Before code is merged it needs to comply with a number of guidelines:
+1. Code should be as complete as possible (No placeholders, TODO's or FIXME's)
+2. Right formatting; code should follow the Coding Conventions (see 3.1.2)
+3. Fixed/added unit tests where applicable
+4. Javadocs added where applicable

-## 4.3 Pull requests: review process
+## 4.2 Pull requests: review process

 Once you send in a pull request, our developers will check your commit and test it.
 You can view the SonarCube test results at (http://54.77.62.182/sonarqube/) and the Jenkins continuous integration results at (http://54.77.62.182/)

 If your code is a useful contribution and meets our quality standards (see section 3.1), it will be added to the OSGP!
 Our developers are in charge of judging this.

-## 4.4 Contributor License Agreement
+## 4.3 Contributor License Agreement

 We ask each of our contributors to sign our contributor license agreement (CLA).
 This has advantages for both parties, it gives you the ensurance that your contribution will remain available under the Apache 2.0 license.
 Meanwhile, you give your code in license to us, so we can add your code to OSGP.
 And we know your contribution is entirely your work, so we don't get in trouble with legal issues.
 Please read the CLA text carefully.

-## 4.5 Issues and Bug Report
+## 4.4 Issues and Bug Report

 Issues are used for communicating:
 - Development idea's